Stock image: Audeze | Design: HomeStudioBasics

 Again, unfortunately, this is not a comfortable headphone no matter how you slice it.

-I’d wager that the average listening time you’ll be able to tolerate is about 30-45 minutes.
+Jokes aside, I’d wager that the average listening time you’ll be able to tolerate is about 30-45 minutes at a time.

 Maybe an hour if you’re a bit more forgiving.

-I have to at least make a few adjustments during the span of my listening session, and often times I’ll simply take them off for a minute or two because of how overwhelming they can be.
+I have to make at least a few adjustments during my listening session, and often I’ll take them off for a minute or two because of how overwhelmingly heavy they can be.

 Overall, not completely horrible but also not ideal, even in a studio environment.